exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 validators is changed.
 Thus the anchoring process is suspended.

-- After the latest anchoring transactions is committed to the Bitcoin blockchain, the service waits until it gathers a sufficient number of confirmations (ex., `24`).
-- Next, a transitional anchoring transaction proposal is generated.
+- After the latest anchoring transactions is committed to the Bitcoin blockchain, a transitional anchoring transaction proposal is generated.
 That transaction moves money to the new anchoring address.
-- As the anchoring chain has already been moved to the new anchoring address, Exonum nodes wait until the new validators set is applied; after that the anchoring process resumes.
+- As the anchoring chain has already been moved to the new anchoring address, Exonum nodes wait until the new validators set comes into force; after that the anchoring process resumes at the new address.

-This process can suspend the anchoring transaction for a fairly large amount of time.
-For example, if the service waits for 24 confirmations, the total pause can last for 4-6 hours.

-If the latest anchoring transaction does not get enough confirmations before the Exonum blockchain moves to the new validators list, the anchoring chain is **BROKEN** and cannot be prolonged.
-To ensure that the anchoring chain is not broken during the change of the pubkeys list, the value of a new configuration activation height should be big enough.

 ## Recovering Broken Anchoring

-After the anchoring chain is broken, administrators must generate a new funding transaction to the new anchoring address and add it to the global configuration as the funding UTXO.
+If the anchoring chain is broken, administrators must generate a new funding transaction to the new anchoring address and add it to the global configuration as the funding UTXO.
 A new anchoring chain will be produced,